02:27 – What is estate planning, and what isn’t it?

 36:35 – The role that pensions play in an estate planning strategy

 01:10 – What is the residence nil rate band, and what challenges does it pose for people with estates worth more than £2 million?
+Please note that since this podcast was recorded, the residence nil rate band rose to £175,000.

 05:40 – Is it ever too late to start taking action when it comes to estate planning and Inheritance Tax?